kdfkjlk/UrbanFly_code/README.md

 ## Notes

 This repository provides the evaluation code and baseline implementations for UrbanFly.
-The dataset files, simulation environments, and large model weights are hosted separately and should be downloaded before running the benchmark.
+The dataset files, simulation environments, and large model weights are hosted separately and can be downloaded for running the benchmark.

 ## Content